 An undream drawn 1988? by Wayan

-This isn't a dream, but a drawing half in trance, trying to express a feeling so strong it made me dizzy.
+This isn't a dream, but a trance-drawing--I was trying to express a feeling so strong it made me dizzy.

 When I drew Awk, I wasn't really timid.
 I was confident on a dance floor, or facing a wild bear, or a blank canvas, or a scientific puzzle, or a cliff to climb.